10 Things to Do Before Finding an Advertising Job

 Interning is an excellent way to gain valuable experience and to get your foot in the door with an ad agency.
 You will make key contacts you can use to get a job but you may not need them right away if the agency offers you a permanent full-time position when your internship is complete.

-You want to make sure you get the most out of your internship.
-Don't be a wallflower.
-This is your time to help others, learn the business and get your hands on anything the agency will let you help with.
+You want to make sure you get the most out of your internship, so don't be a wallflower.
+This is your time to shine by helping others, show your eagerness to learn the business and get your hands on anything the agency will let you help with.

 Create Samples to Show to Potential Employers